 The importance of breaks for good focus

 Perhaps even more than in the areas of physical and emotional energy, breaks demonstrate their importance in the field of mental energy.
-“Overheating” of the brain and the resulting decrease in mental clarity quickly leads to a much higher rate of errors, bad judgements and difficulty concentrating, all of which are essential elements of professional effectiveness today.
+“Overheating” of the brain and the resulting decrease in mental clarity quickly leads to a much higher rate of errors, bad judgments, and difficulty concentrating, all of which are essential elements of professional effectiveness today.
 In addition, the brain is a complex element, and frequent breaks allow you to make the different hemispheres work in an alternating manner.

 As we have often seen written, the left side of the brain is the center of logic and reasoning, while the right side of the brain is more geared towards intuition and creativity.
 Take breaks, go for a walk outside, take a breath and look out the window… All these activities exercise the right side of the brain, thereby improving creativity.
-In addition, most ideas which come to us do not generally appear during periods of work, but rather when we are relaxing: in the shower, during a walk or even when doing the dishes.
-Taking time to think and to rest is therefore crucial to maintaining good mental energy, being creative and enjoying good periods of concentration.
+In addition, most ideas which come to us do not generally appear during periods of work, but rather when we are relaxing: in the shower, during a walk, or even when doing the dishes.
+Taking time to think and to rest is therefore crucial to maintaining good mental energy, being creative, and enjoying good periods of concentration.

 The mental muscles

 Just as it is quite possible to develop our physical and emotional muscles, it is also recommended to develop our mental muscles.
-The mental muscles are: mental preparation, visualization, positive internal dialogue, time organization and management and finally, creativity.
+The mental muscles are: mental preparation, visualization, positive internal dialogue, time organization and management, and finally, creativity.
 More and more studies show that the brain is quite plastic, in the sense that its power decreases if it is not used very much, and increases if it actively used.

-A striking study was conducted on this topic by the Baylor College of Medicine on nearly one hundred elderly people over the age of 64 in good health: one third of them had a job and remained physically and mentally active, one third of them were retired but were still active physically and mentally, and the final third were retired and remained essentially inactive.
-After 4 years, the last third had scores that were significantly lower than the others, not only on IQ tests, but also on tests measuring the flow of blood supply to the brain.
+A striking study was conducted on this topic by the Baylor College of Medicine on nearly one hundred elderly people over the age of 64 in good health: one-third of them had a job and remained physically and mentally active, one-third of them were retired but were still active physically and mentally, and the final third were retired and remained essentially inactive.
+After 4 years, the last third had scores that were significantly lower than the others, not only on IQ tests but also on tests measuring the flow of blood supply to the brain.
 To maintain or increase the capacity of the brain and achieve better performance, it is therefore important to continue to exercise the mind, always alternating between breaks and effort.

 The neurologist Richard Restak explains: